 About the Blue Ridge National Heritage Area

 The federal legislation that designated the Blue Ridge National Heritage Area also created a nine-member board of directors.
-The board then formed a 501(c) 3 nonprofit organization—which operates under the name the Blue Ridge National Heritage Area Partnership—to steward the federal funds that support the designation, develop a management plan, build partnerships in the region, attract matching funds, and implement projects.
+The board then formed a 501(c) 3 nonprofit organization—which operates under the name the Blue Ridge National Heritage Area Partnership—to steward the federal funds that support the designation, build partnerships in the region, attract matching funds, and implement projects.
+Heritage tourism in the Blue Ridge National Heritage Area contributes $2.39 billion annually to the economy of the region, supporting more than 30,000 jobs and generating $176.5 million annually in state and local tax revenue, according to a 2014 economic impact study

 The Blue Ridge Mountains of North Carolina are among the oldest mountains on Earth.
 The landscape is full of superlatives: the highest mountain (Mount Mitchell), deepest gorge (Linville Gorge), and highest waterfall (Whitewater Falls) in the eastern United States; the oldest river in North America (the New River); and the two most visited National Park lands in the country (the Blue Ridge Parkway and the Great Smoky Mountains National Park).
 The region is also blessed with a stunning diversity of plant and animal life; more, in fact, than the whole of Europe.

-But there is more to the Blue Ridge National Heritage Area than just its mountains, for out of those mountains grew a rich cultural heritage as well.
-The birthplace of the Cherokee's advanced early civilization, the region, is, today, home to the Eastern Band of Cherokee Indians which continues to preserve many facets of traditional Cherokee culture.
+But there is more to the Blue Ridge National Heritage Area than just its mountains, for out of those mountains grew a rich cultural heritage.
+The region is the birthplace of ancient Cherokee culture and still home to the Eastern Band of Cherokee Indians.

-Beginning in the eighteenth century European and African settlers moved into the mountains.
+Beginning in the 18th century European settlers and African-Americans moved into the mountains.
 The relative isolation of mountain life helped these settlers nourish and preserve many traditions, especially handmade crafts.

 The mountains also proved a fertile meeting ground for European and African music traditions, and over time these traditions melded to create the unique music of Appalachia.